ministryofjustice/staff-infrastructure-alz-backup/README.md

 - `backup-workload-policies.auto.tfvars`: (Optional): This contains `backup_workload_policies` which is a list of backup policies for SQL database.
 See more details in the Attribute Breakdown section below.
 Each item in the list is an object that specifies backup policy.

-- `vm-backup-config.auto.tfvars`: This contains `vms` which is a A map where each key is a VM name, and each value is an object containing the resource group name and the backup policy name for that VM.
+- `vm-backup-config.auto.tfvars`: This contains `vms` which is a map where each key is a VM name, and each value is an object containing the resource group name and the backup policy name for that VM.

 - `vault_resource_group_name`: The name of the resource group where the Recovery Services vault and backup policies are located.